-The principle of reciprocity: giving in order to receive
+The principle of reciprocity: give to receive

 Practical tips: